jdunmore/WebApiExtension/doc/index.rst

 1. Make your suite WebApiContext aware.
 In behat.yml

     .. code-block:: yaml

         #behat.yml
         default:
             suites:
                 MySetOfFeatures_features:
                     paths: [ %paths.base%/features/MySetOfFeatures ]
                     contexts: [ Behat\WebApiExtension\Context\WebApiContext ]

+2. Define a context and extend `Behat\WebApiExtension\Context\WebApiContext`

+3. Definte a context, and implement ApiClientAwareContext (This will make you implement setClient() and you won't have any predefined steps)

+Option 1 and 2 allow you to use the predefined stueps, option 3 allows you to use the tools and implement the steps using a language that makes sense to your business.